Home Buying Guide

 Will and Jade, Hull

 You might wonder if you have a big enough deposit, or if adverse credit will affect your chance of being offered a mortgage.
-We have access to a panel of more than 75 lenders, and Ben has on many occasions found people, who doubted they would be able to purchase a home, a mortgage and made their home owning dreams come true.
+We have access to a panel of more than 80 lenders, and Ben has, on many occasions, found mortgages for those who had been declined elsewhere.

 Martin Lewis: “A qualified mortgage broker is worth their weight in gold.”